 Now the new virtual box should appear in the left hand menu of the main Virtual Box UI window.
-At this point, you can double click it to open the virtual box — it will start to boot up the virtual machine, but it won't yet have the operating system installed.
-At this point you need to point the dialog box at the installer image/disk, and it will run through the steps to install it on the virtual machine, just like it was a real computer.
+At this point, you can double-click to open it — it will start to boot up the virtual machine, but it won't yet have the operating system (OS) installed.
+At this point you need to point the dialog box at the installer image/disk, and it will run through the steps to install the OS just like on a physical machine.

 Important: You need to make sure you have the operating system image you want to install on the virtual machine available at this point, and install it right away.
 If you cancel the process at this point, it can render the virtual machine unusable, and make it so you need to delete it and create it again.
 This is not fatal, but it is annoying.

 After the process has completed, you should have a virtual machine running an operating system inside a window on your host computer.

 You need to treat this virtual operating system installation just like you would any real installation — 例えば、as well as installing the browsers you want to test, install an anti-virus program to protect it from viruses.

 Having multiple virtual machines is very useful, particularly for Windows IE/Edge testing — on Windows, you are not able to have multiple versions of the default browser installed side by side, so you might want to build up a library of virtual machines to handle different tests as required, e.g.:

 - Windows 10 with Edge 13

 注: Another good thing about virtual machines is that the virtual disk images are fairly self-contained.
 If you are working on a team, you can create one virtual disk image, then copy it and pass it around.
 Just make sure you have the required licenses to run all those copies of Windows or whatever else you are running, if it is a licensed product.